By Paul d'Anjou, Twitch growth expert

 2. AssistantGG, the Self-Declared Successor

-AssistantGG explicitly positions itself as Powder's natural successor.
-Branding leans on continuity: gaming detection, vertical export, similar workflow.
+AssistantGG explicitly positions itself as Powder's natural successor, leaning on continuity in detection, vertical export, and workflow.

 3. Medal.tv, the Free Community Default

-Medal is a gaming classic.
-Hotkey instant capture, fast community sharing, solid free tier.
+Medal is a gaming classic with hotkey instant capture and fast community sharing.

 4. Snowball, the Integrated Service for Twitch Streamers

-Worth a look if your bottleneck isn't detection but the full VOD-to-publish chain.
+Plans start at 10 EUR per month with a 14-day money-back guarantee and a one-click cancel.
+Worth a look if your bottleneck is not detection but the full VOD-to-publish chain.

 How to Choose: Decision Tree by Use Case